quire-io/guide/_docs/account-02-basics-account-settings.md

 You can choose to let non-member Quire users see your basic profile information, or hide it from them.

-At **Basics** of your Account Settings, choose to make your basic information (excluding email) visible to non-member Quire users, or non-visible.
+At the Basics section of your Account Settings, choose to make your basic information (excluding email) visible to non-member Quire users, or non-visible.

 ![change visibility of profile]({{ site.url }}{{ site.baseurl }}/assets/images/basic-account-settings/change_visibility_profile.png)